calltracking/ctm-nodejs/README.md

 # Also see this about embedding
 https://app.calltrackingmetrics.com/phoneapp/embed_example

-# Notes/ToDo
+# Notes
-* that endpoint creates the demo user in the ctm account; warn the user? tell them to change the user?
-* direnv can be your friend: https://direnv.net/
+* direnv can be your friend: https://direnv